Emergency folder for family handover documents on table

 • Any funeral wishes

-In practical terms, the folder should give your family a clear overview of your life’s most important information.
-That includes who to contact, which documents exist, where essential records are stored, and how to access critical accounts.
+The folder should give your family a clear overview of your life’s most important information — who to contact, which documents exist, where essential records are stored, and how to access critical accounts.

 Personal Identification and Essential Documents

-Start with the documents that prove your identity and legal status.
+Start with the documents that confirm your identity and legal status.
+These are the first things institutions, doctors, and family members will ask for.

 You do not necessarily need to store the originals in the folder, but it should clearly state where they can be found.
 Even a simple note explaining where documents are stored can save hours of searching during an emergency.